HeyYouWhoMe/BroadcastViewer/README.md

 ![](assets/p3.jpg "")

-Next, dismiss that screen by tapping the back button, make sure the persona is activated, and switch the Discovery Service button at the top right hand side to ON.
+### > Next, dismiss that screen by tapping the back button, make sure the persona is activated, and switch the Discovery Service button at the top right hand side to ON.

 ![](assets/p4.jpg "")

-At this point the Who Me app will start broadcassting your Persona, and if you bring the Companion App to the front, you will be able to see what the app is broadcasting, on the ```Immediate``` tab.
+### > At this point the Who Me app will start broadcassting your Persona, and if you bring the Companion App to the front, you will be able to see what the app is broadcasting, on the ```Immediate``` tab.

 ![](assets/p5.jpg "")

-So let's go back to the Azure Portal, to the Event Hub page, and tap on the ```Process Data``` button.
+### > So let's go back to the Azure Portal, to the Event Hub page, and tap on the ```Process Data``` button.

 ![](assets/21.png "")

-That will take you to an ```Explore``` button, tap on that.
+### > That will take you to an ```Explore``` button, tap on that.

 ![](assets/22.png "")

-Here, you will see that I've created a specific data query, as follows:
+### > Here, you will see that I've created a specific data query, as follows.
+You will notice that I looked at the dictionary information in the .whome file for this particular persona, to match the column names up with the InfoDic keys:

 ```
 SELECT